T-rexpectation/Free-Old-Norse-Translations/Hrafn.md

-he was rich in sheep, and a poor manager. his wife was named Thorgerdur. their sons were kalf and Grim. they wer somewhat gifted, agressive and untrustworthy, just like their father.
+he was rich in sheep, and a poor manager. his wife was named Thorgerdur. their sons were kalf and Grim. they wer somewhat gifted, pushy and untrustworthy, just like their father.